zacksiri/zacksiri/README.md

 + Can we get the `users` involved in the process?
 + What can we remove to make things easier for the `user`?
 + Are we designing for the exception or designing for the majority of `users`?
 + Endpoint X is slow, `users` are complaining.
-How can we improve it's performance?
+How can we improve performance?

 To enable development to focus on solving for users I employ the following: